Unsubscribe

 Portfolio Manager and Managing Director

-Lei Wang is portfolio manager for Thornburg Investment Management.
+Lei Wang is a portfolio manager for Thornburg Investment Management.
 He joined Thornburg Investment Management in 2004 as associate portfolio manager and was promoted to portfolio manager in 2006.

 Lei holds a BA and an MA from East China Normal University and an MBA from New York University.
 He is a CFA charterholder.
 Prior to joining Thornburg, he served as an associate for Deutsche Bank as well as for Enso Capital Management.
 He has also worked as a bank supervision manager at China’s central bank.

-29years in industry
+30years in industry

-21years at Thornburg
+22years at Thornburg

 Investments Managed